Metabolix/HackBGRT/README.md

 * Get the latest release from the Releases page.
 * Start `setup.exe` and follow the instructions.
 	* You may need to manually disable Secure Boot and then retry.
-	* The installer will launch Notepad for modifying the configuration.
-		* If you need only one custom image, the defaults are fine.
-		* Otherwise, check out the examples in the configuration file.
-	* The installer will launch Paint for creating the image(s).
+	* The installer will launch Paint for editing the image.
-		* You can create multiple images by using Save As.
 		* Be sure to always use the 24-bit BMP/DIB format.
 	* If Windows later restores the original boot loader, just reinstall.
 	* If you wish to change the image or other configuration, just reinstall.
+	* For advanced settings, edit `config.txt` before installing.
+No extra support provided!

 ### Multi-boot configurations